wwn1233/A-Lightwe-Classification-Project-based-on-PyTorch/Readme.md

 	time

 ## Main Results
 MINC-2500 is a patch classification dataset with 2500 samples per category.
 This is a subset of MINC where samples have been sized to 362 x 362 and each category is sampled evenly.
 Error rate is employed for evaluating.
+Noting we can achieve a comparable results only based on resnet18 with state-od-the-arts.

 |backbone|train1-vali1|train2-vali2|train3-vali3|train4-vali4|train5-vali5
 |---|---|---|---|---|---
 |resnet18|19%|19%|19%|19%|20%